The De Hogeweyk Dementia Care Revolution

 Catering to the Different Stages of Alzheimer’s

 The Hogeweyk staff includes 240 people, with 170 full-time employees.
-And the workers are all-inclusive, including care workers—doctors and nurses—as well as restaurant, supermarket and cinema workers.
-The 0.84 care ratio not include the doctor and after time the soothing effects of the village help residents to be less aggressive and less restless.
+The workers are all-inclusive, including care workers — doctors and nurses— as well as restaurant, supermarket and cinema workers.
+The 0.84 care ratio does not include the doctor and after time the soothing effects of the village help residents to be less aggressive and less restless.
 While there is no treatment for the disease, many residents do seem to get better as they are happy in these environments.
 “It’s all part of the methods,” according to Eloy.
 Residents are in a place that is recognizable, normal, safe and secure.

 The Future of Alzheimer’s Disease

 How do you feel about Dementiaville?
 If you or a loved one was diagnosed with dementia or Alzheimer’s would you prefer this type of dementia care model over the traditional care?
-We’d love to hear your comments below.
+We’d love to hear your thoughts in the comments below.